IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/add-support-for-a-custom-non-android-app-type.md

 ### Configure the web app source provider service host deployment

-__Note__: Every service host needs to be configured and registered in your application.
+__Note:__ Every service host needs to be configured and registered in your application.
 This is necessary to know which service should be started with which implementation when a client requires the access to a service api.